engineyard/ey-cookbooks-stable-v5/cookbooks/delayed_job4/README.md

 end
 ```

-On the other hand, if you'r running DelayedJob on a dedicated utility instance, the deploy hook should be like:
+On the other hand, if you'r running Delayed Job on a dedicated utility instance, the deploy hook should be like:

 ```
 on_utilities :delayed_job do